New Castle Rock Address – Beginning March 23, all Castle Rock patients will be seen in our new location at

 Hearing Solutions in Denver, CO

-The experts at the Hearing Institute are well-versed in the full spectrum of treatment options for patients suffering from hearing loss.
+The experts at AOO | ENT Specialists of the Rockies are well-versed in the full spectrum of treatment options for patients suffering from hearing loss.
 From basic hearing aids to implantable hearing devices, our solutions have helped hundreds achieve a better quality of life through better hearing.

 To learn more about these hearing implants and to find out which may be right for your unique needs, call us or contact us online today to schedule an appointment.